 - Freshly ground black pepper

-MARINATE Combine lamb chops, wine, garlic and rosemary in a large plastic bag or a shallow glass or ceramic pan (not metal).
+MARINATE Combine the lamb chops, wine, garlic and rosemary in a large plastic bag or a shallow glass or ceramic pan (not metal).
 Let marinate for one to twelve hours (even 30 minutes makes a big difference), turning occasionally if possible.
 If cooking in an hour, the meat can marinate on the counter, otherwise, it should marinate in the refrigerator.

-SEAR In a cast iron or heavy oven-safe skillet, heat olive oil until shimmery.
+SEAR In a cast iron or heavy oven-safe skillet, heat the olive oil until shimmery.
 (The skillet is hot enough when water flicked off your fingertips sizzles.)

 This Week, Elsewhere

-Barolo Wine Reduction Sauce from Il Bel Lago
+~ Barolo Wine Reduction Sauce ~from Il Bel Lago

-My Column in the St. Louis Post-Dispatch
+My Weekly Column in the St. Louis Post-Dispatch

-Pumpkin Hummus
+~ Pumpkin Hummus ~

 A Veggie Venture

-An Alanna-Style Autumn Lamb Feast
+A Menu: An Alanna-Style Autumn Lamb Feast

 Sliver of Mozzarella & Bit of Roasted Red Pepper